Windows Server: Main releases

 Traditionally, Microsoft supports Windows Server for 10 years, with five years of mainstream support and an additional five years of extended support.
 These releases also offer a complete desktop experience.
-Starting with Windows Server 2008 R2, Server Core and Nano Server configurations were made available to reduce the OS footprint.
+Starting with Windows Server 2008, Server Core and Nano Server configurations were made available to reduce the OS footprint.
 Between 2015 and 2021, Microsoft referred to these releases as "long-term support" releases to set them apart from semi-annual releases (see below.)

 For sixteen years, Microsoft released a major version of Windows Server every four years, with one minor version released two years after a major release.
 The minor versions had an "R2" suffix in their names.
-In October 2018, Microsoft broke this tradition with the release of Windows Server 2019, which should have been "Windows Server 2016 R2".
+In October 2018, Microsoft broke this tradition with the release of Windows Server 2019, which would have been "Windows Server 2016 R2".
 Windows Server 2022 is also a minor upgrade over its predecessor.

 Branded releases

 Certain editions of Windows Server have a customized name: